Harvard Scientists Discover Genetic Switches For Whole-Body Regeneration

 Researchers from Harvard University just published a study in Science that reveals their discovery of numerous DNA switches that govern whole-body regeneration in three-banded panther worms.
-In addition to panther worms, whole-body regeneration is unique to animals like jellyfish, sea anemones, and planarian worms, while partial regeneration is observed in others like salamanders and geckos.
+In addition to panther worms, whole-body regeneration is unique to animals like jellyfish, sea anemones, and planarian worms, while partial regeneration is observed in others, like salamanders and geckos.
 The new research sheds light on how these animals accomplish this unique feat.

 As Phys.org reports, the team discovered that specific sections of the three-banded panther worms’ non-coding DNA exert control over the activation of a “master control gene.”
 This gene, called early growth response (EGR), acts as a power switch that turns various biological processes on and off, including regeneration.